+Photo by Tara Donoghue

 Sustainable Production

 Due to it being the first regional production produced by Subotica ‘Joyride’ was unfortunately unable to enact a full carbon action plan.
 However the production was still able to utilise Albert’s carbon footprint calculator to capture the production’s environmental impact which provided valuable data.
 With it being a regional road trip film the largest contributor to our carbon footprint came from travel and accommodation.